This website may contain affiliate links and we may be compensated (at no cost to you!).

 This worldly pub offers a great brunch menu as well as the more standard lunch and dinner fare.

-Streetcar520 has a wide variety of flavors, and can cater to vegetarian, vegan, or gluten-free diets.
+Streetcar520 has a wide variety of offerings, and can cater to vegetarian, vegan, or gluten-free diets.
+All while having some stellar flavors and combinations from their modern menu.

 If you have many dietary needs and want to taste a bit of something from all around the world, Streetcar520 is a great stop.